Who We Are

 - Jonas Moss, Master student, with Nils LH as supervisor: His project concerned the theory and applications of certain classes of estimators converging at non-standard rates to non-normal limit distributions, with emphasis on cube root asymptotics.
 He has a bachelor's degree in mathematics from UiO.
 His master thesis Cube Root Asymptotics was completed in November 2015 and he earned his degree in December 2015. – From the autumn semester 2017 onwards, Jonas is a PhD student with the Statistics Division of the Department of Mathematics, with Riccardo de Bin as main supervisor but with Nils as co-supervisor, thus allowing us to view Jonas as a part-time FocuStat affiliate.
 Jonas's project has several components, including generalising the Claeskens-Hjort framework for Focused Information Criteria, extending earlier results for limiting behaviour of U statistics, and new looks into the world of p-hacking.

 - Riccardo Parviero, Master student, with Kristoffer Hellton and Nils LH as supervisors: Riccardo is a student at the Università degli Studi di Milano-Bicocca and is visiting us via the Erasmus programme.
-He's working on extensions of Hellton and Hjort's fridge, variations on focused ridge regression schemes.
+He has been working on extensions of Hellton and Hjort's fridge, variations on focused ridge regression schemes.
 He also finds time to play the bass guitar and to analyse the Markovian aspects of basketball matches.
+His Tesi de laurea magistrale, Improving Ridge Regression via Model Selection and Focussed Fine-Tuning, was completed in March 2018.

 - Leiv Tore Salte Rønneberg, Master student, with Nils LH as supervisor.
 His project, from the summer of 2016 to its completion in November 2017, has been inside the area of confidence distributions, comparing such methods with those evolving from objective Bayesian perspecties.
 Leiv Tore holds bachelor degrees in both sociology and in mathematics and economics, and works at Statistisk Sentralbyrå (Statistics Norway), and, in particular, with konsumprisindeksen.
 The thesis, Fiducial and Objective Ingerence: History, Theory, and Comparisons, was completed in November 2017.